-Flying Eagle Cents Mintage
+Flying Eagle Cent Mintage

 The Flying Eagle Cent was the first small sized one cent coin issued by the United States Mint.
-Previously, the large cent had been issued which proved to be bulky in commerce and expensive to make.
+Previously, the large cent had been issued, which proved to be bulky in commerce and expensive to make.
 The designer of the Flying Eagle Cent was James B. Longacre.
 The obverse of the coin features an eagle in flight, moving towards the left.
 The reverse of the coin depicts an agricultural wreath with a mix of American items including corn, wheat, cotton, and tobacco.

-Flying Eagle Cent
+1858 Flying Eagle Cent

 • Only two issues of the Flying Eagle Cent were minted for circulation.
 The 1857 coin had a mintage of 17,450,00 and the 1858 coin had a mintage of 24,600,000.

-Flying Eagle Cent Mintages
+Flying Eagle Cent Mintages:

 IssueMintage